Diabetic Retinopathy, Eye Disease

 The onset of diabetic retinopathy may not present any symptoms at all.
 Symptoms usually only appear when the disease progresses to the state that it affects your vision.
 This is why it’s so important to get regular eye exams, especially if you know you have diabetes.

 The blood and other fluid that leaks from blood vessels can cause eye floaters, also called blood spots in the eye.
 Floaters are not necessarily signs of diabetic eye disease and they can go away on their own, but without treating the issue promptly, you increase the risk of permanent vision loss.
+If you are having any visual abnormalitoes you should always be evaluated with a thorough consultation and examination by a ophthalmologists NYC for an accurate diagnosis and treatment plan as it may be a symptom or sign of a serious illness or condition.

 Diagnosis and Detection of Diabetic Eye Disease